Bumblebee202111/MinusOneMusic-public/README.md

   - Cloud/favorite/试听(trial)/unavailable UI state
 - Use Channel to show Toasts
 - [Player] Handle fetch error
+- More caching when RemoteMediator becomes non-experimental
+  - Playlist, lyrics ...
 - [Now Playing] Provide bottom volume bar dialog (instead of showing sytem volume toast) for systems where the built-in output switcher dialog is unavailable.
 - [Settings] Add 底部导航自定义
   - ~~Delayed since: it's gone forever in our installed official app; it's not officially supported~~ Seems it can be found with some tricks